corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 >## Top Right
 >* **Environment pane:**
->The environment pane provides a convenient way to inspect, manage, and interact with the objects and variables in your R environment.
-This view should help give you an insight into your data and allow you to interact with it more efficiently.
+>The environment pane provides a convenient way to inspect, manage, and interact with the variables in your R environment.
+This view will also help by giving you an insight to your data and allow you to interact with it more efficiently.
 >* **History pane:**
 >The History pane in RStudio provides a convenient way to review and manage your command history.
 It has a button that pushes a selected command into your script pane that you may find handy.
 {: .callout}